Welcome to our selection of vegan rosé wine. We stock a variety of rosé wines, including ones made from the following grapes:

 - Bottle the wine.

 It is the stabilising wine stage (fining specifically) that determines if the wine is vegan or not.
 Some wines are not filtered or fined, in which case they will be vegan.
-If a wine is fined, then as long non-animal derived finings are used (for example, clay, pea gelatine or charcoal), you will have a vegan rosé wine.
+If a wine is fined, then as long as non-animal derived finings are used (for example, clay, pea protein or charcoal), you will have a vegan rosé wine.
 You can read more about this in Vegan Wine.

 The decision to fine or not is up to the winemaker and may even vary year by year depending on the quality of grapes.
 Often high quality wines and wines made in small batches are less likely to use any fining agents, instead allowing gravity to naturally settle the sediments to the bottom of the tanks before removing the clear wine (racking).

 Browse our selection of vegan rosé wines below: